cos301-2019-se/AI-Auto-Car-Classifier/README.md

 **Project description**
 * AI-Auto-Car-Classifier is a web application aimed at automating the process of adding cars to a salespersons inventory of cars.
-This means, given a cars image, the system should be able to identify the cars make, model and color whilst also extracting the vehicles number plate if it exists.
-It should also allow the salesperson to edit incorrect classifications and add additional fields.
-The API could also be used for other applications.
+This means, given a cars image, the system should be able to identify the cars make, model and color while also extracting the vehicles number plate if it exists.
+The application is also available as a service for boom gates.
+This means for gates that take images of cars, they can either choose to only retrieve the cars details(and store them in their own database) or use the apps database.

 **LINK TO THE PROJECT**